consensus-shipyard/spacenet/deployment/README.md

 The nodes variable must not be set, as this playbook must distinguish between different kinds of nodes (such as bootstrap and validators).

+### `fetch-logs.yaml`

+Fetches logs from all hosts and stores them in the `fetched-logs` directory (one sub-directory per host).

+Applies to all hosts by default, unless other nodes are specified using --extra-vars "nodes=..."

 ### `kill.yaml`

 Kills running Lotus daemon and Mir validator.